Growth of bilinear maps III: Decidability: Introduction

 The undecidability of the problem for joint spectral radius is actually proved by

-where $HP$ denotes the halting problem, $PFAE$ denotes the problem of probabilistic finite automaton emptiness and $JSR$ denotes the problem of joint spectral radius.
+where $\prob{HP}$ denotes the halting problem, $\prob{PFAE}$ denotes the problem of probabilistic finite automaton emptiness and $\prob{JSR}$ denotes the problem of joint spectral radius.
 (We denote $A\le B$ if Problem $A$ can be reduced to Problem $B$.)
+We do not fill the dots between $\prob{HP}$ and $\prob{PFAE}$ since two problems can be filled there: (i) Post's Correspondence Problem, or (ii) Halting Problem for $2$-Counter Machines (see \cite{rote2024probabilistic} for more details).

-To be more precise, we mean by $JSR$ the problem of checking $\rho\le 1$.
-Note that actually all these problem are Turing equivalent (i.e. each is reducible to any other) since we a reduction from $JSR$ to $HP$ by the joint spectral radius theorem, which states that for a finite set $\Sigma$ of matrices we have
+To be more precise, we mean by $\prob{JSR}$ the problem of checking $\rho\le 1$.
+Note that actually all these problems are Turing equivalent (i.e. each is reducible to any other) since we have a reduction from $\prob{JSR}$ to $\prob{HP}$ by the joint spectral radius theorem (conjectured in \cite{daubechies1992sets}, first proved in \cite{berger1992bounded}), which states that for a finite set $\Sigma$ of matrices we have

 where $\rho$ denotes both the joint spectral radius of a set of matrices and the ordinary spectral radius of a matrix, depending on the argument.
 Indeed, we just run the program that looks for a sequence of matrices whose product has the spectral radius greater than $1$.
 The program does not stop if and only if $\rho(\Sigma)\le 1$.
-(Note that the problem for spectral radius ($SR$) is decidable.)
+One may say that the problem is semidecidable.
+(Note that the problem for spectral radius ($\prob{SR}$) is decidable by Tarski's decision procedure for the first-order theory of the reals.)

-On the other hand, a formula of $\lambda$ in Section \ref{sec:nonnegative-setting} allows a reduction from checking $\lambda\le 1$ to the halting problem.
-We show the formula as follows in a form that looks similar to the joint spectral radius theorem:
+On the other hand, a formula of $\lambda$ in Section~\ref{sec:nonnegative-setting} allows a reduction from checking $\lambda\le 1$ to the halting problem.
+We show the formula in the following form, which looks similar to the joint spectral radius theorem:

-We do not explain the terms in detail, which is done in Section \ref{sec:nonnegative-setting}, but we may say roughly that a linear pattern is a sequence $x_n$ for $n=0,1,2,\dots$ so that $x_0=s$ and $x_n$ for $n\ge 1$ is a combination of some instances of $s$ and only \emph{one} instance of $x_{n-1}$.
+We do not explain the terms in detail, which is done in Section~\ref{sec:nonnegative-setting}, but we may say roughly that a linear pattern is a sequence $x_n$ for $n=0,1,2,\dots$ so that $x_0=s$ and $x_n$ for $n\ge 1$ is a combination of some instances of $s$ and only \emph{one} instance of $x_{n-1}$.
 The notation $|P|$ denotes the number of instances of $s$ and the matrix $M=M(P)$ represents the linear relation $x_n=Mx_{n-1}$ for every $n\ge 1$.
-The reduction from checking $\lambda\le 1$ to the halting problem is similar to the one for the problem of checking $\rho(\Sigma)\le 1$.
+Note that there is a finite number of linear patterns of given size $|P|=n$ and $M(P)$ is a matrix that can be computed for $P$.
+The reduction from checking $\lambda\le 1$ to the halting problem is done similiar to the one for the problem of checking $\rho(\Sigma)\le 1$.